 The principle of sustainability has always been part of Gühring's corporate policy.
 For us, environmental, social and economic issues part of our Code of Conduct, which is based on the ten principles of the Global Compact.
 Use of resources and environmental management in particular are crucial for Gühring's sustainability strategy.
 In our strategy, we ensure that our successful business model is designed in such a way that the opportunities and foundations for future generations are not neglected or jeopardised.
-At Gühring, sustainable economic management is relevant to all areas of the company: it is about environmental protection, but also about social, legal and economic issues.
+At Gühring, sustainable business practices apply to all areas of the company.
+Environmental protection, but also social, legal and economic issues are addressed.